wandb/docs/docs/ref/python/workspaces_api/reports.md

 **Attributes:**

  - `title` (Optional[str]):  The text that appears at the top of the plot.
- - `metric` (Required[MetricType]):  The name of a metric logged to your W&B project that the  report pulls information from.
+ - `metric` (MetricType):  The name of a metric logged to your W&B project that the  report pulls information from.
  - `groupby_aggfunc` (Optional[GroupAgg]):  Aggregate runs with specified  function.
 Options include "mean", "min", "max", "median", "sum", "samples", or `None`.
  - `groupby_rangefunc` (Optional[GroupArea]):   Group runs based on a range.
 Options  include "minmax", "stddev", "stderr", "none", "samples", or `None`.
  - `custom_expressions` (Optional[LList[str]]):  A list of custom expressions to be used in the scalar chart.